phssakaigawa/node-red-contrib-dotnsf-watsonxai/README.md

 3. Open properties box.
 You need to edit **API Key** field with your API Key.

+4. You also need to edit **END POINT URL** field with your END POINT URL.

-4. You also need to edit **Project ID** field with your Project ID.
+5. You also need to edit **Project ID** field with your Project ID.

-5. Connect nodes.
+6. Connect nodes.
 You have to input query text as **msg.payload** into watsonx.ai node.
 Then watsonx.ai node would output generated text in its **msg.payload**.

 ## Licensing